stleerh/cno-observability/README.md

 6. Check if a FlowCollector instance exists.
 If yes, exit.
 7. Create a FlowCollector instance.

 It is important to note that CNO does not manage the lifecycle of Network Observability.
 It doesn't upgrade Network Observability or monitor it.
-It simply *enables* it and after that, it is on its own to be managed by its operator, NOO.
+It simply *enables* it, and after that, it is on its own to be managed by its operator, NOO.
 In fact, it doesn't even remove it, hence the field is called **observabilityEnabled** to indicate that it will just enable it and do nothing if this is set to false.

 To make Network Observability enabled by default, the same field is introduced in install-config.yaml.
 However, the behavior is slightly different.
 If the **observabilityEnabled** field is not there, it is *enabled* by default, unlike the field in the Network CRD.
 Therefore, you normally don't need to do anything, but if you don't want Network Observability, add this to install-config.yaml: